sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

 ## Uploading the software to the ESP ##

+Option A) (recommended)

 - Install the 'esphome' command line tool
 - download this repository
 - connect the JC3248W535C
 - 'esphome run g32-display.yaml'

+Option B)

+- use the ESPHome Device Builder Add-on for Home Assistant to upload the yaml config

 ## Impressions
 ![device_assembly](https://github.com/user-attachments/assets/8faf2f34-4d98-47f2-9512-1f92ef224469)